-Let's multiply n equals 3 times n equals 2, here.
+Let's multiply n=3 times n=2 here.
 Well, the result, if you excuse my not so great drawing, is we start out with a very positive function here.

-But then we have two negatives here, which make it a little bit less negative.
-But then, we have a positive, here, times a negative, and what that makes is a large area that is negative.
+But then we have two negatives here which make it a little bit less negative.

+But then we have a positive here times a negative, and what that makes is a large area that is negative.
 And, if we go and integrate that, now we don't have the same cancellation of positive and negative areas.
-We integrate that, and that transition energy is large.

-Or, that area is large, therefore the intensity of that transition is large.
+We integrate that and the transition energy is large.
+Or, that area is large therefore the intensity of that transition is large.
 Bottom line, that is one of the elements that dictates the intensity of a transition.

 It is also one of the elements that dictates the intensity of your photoelectron spectra.
 Somebody asked me about it the other day.

-I had drawn lines in the photoelectronic spectra that were of the same intensity, 1s, 2s, 2p 6.
+I had draw lines in the photoelectron spectra that were of the same intensity, 1s, 2s, 2p6.

 Somebody said, well, you have more electrons in the 2p state.
 Why don't you have a larger number of electrons coming off?
-The answer is, that is part of what goes into determining the intensity of the transition, but there is more to it.
+The answer is that is part of what goes into determining the intensity of the transition, but there is more to it.

 It is not just the number of electrons.
 Here is one of the elements that goes into determining the intensity of some transition.
-It is the wave functions and the overlap between the final and the initial state.
+It is the wavefunctions and the overlap between the final and the initial state.

-And then, I just wanted to also show you, here, for this atom in the n equals 235 state, I plotted just for fun, kind of schematically, what the radial probability distribution would look like.
+And then, I just wanted to also show you, for this atom in the n=235 state, I plotted just for fun, kind of schematically, what the radial probability distribution would look like.
 That is just r squared times the radial part squared.

-And, of course, since the wave function goes like this, oscillates, that is what the radial probability distribution is going to do.
-And you are going to see nodes here, 234 values of r, that is going to make the wave function be equal to zero.
-And then way out here, you are going to have a feature.
+And, of course, since the wavefunction goes like this, oscillates, that is what the radial probability distribution is going to do.
+And you are going to see 234 nodes, 234 values of r that is going to make the wavefunction be equal to zero.

-That last feature, here, is going to have the maximum probability, and that is your value of r that is most probable.
-It turns out for n equals that the most probable value of r is 43,800 angstroms.
+And then way out here you are going to have a feature.
+That last feature here is going to have the maximum probability, and that is your value of r that is most probable.
+It turns out for n=235 that the most probably value of r is 43,800 angstroms.

-That is about 4.38x10-6 meters.

-This is a really large hydrogen atom, n equals 235.
+That is about 4.38 times 10 to the minus 6 meters.
+This is a really large hydrogen atom, n=235.
 Do they exist?
 The answer is yes, they do exist.
-They exist, particularly in outer space, where there is lots of UV radiation to get these hydrogen atoms up into these very excited states.
+They exist particularly in outer space where there is lots of UV radiation to get these hydrogen atoms up into these very excited states.

-And they exist in deep outer space, where the temperatures are pretty cold.
-And you need those cold temperatures because this hydrogen atom is not very stable in n equals 235.
-And, if you went and calculated here, I am going to draw a line, here.
+And they exist in deep outer space where the temperatures are pretty cold.
+And you need those cold temperatures because this hydrogen atom is not very stable in n=235.
+And, if you went and calculated here, I am going to draw a line here.

-This is going to be n equals 235, and this is the zero of energy.
-This energy difference here is about 4x10-23 joules.
-Whereas, at room temperature, we will just talk about the thermal energy, thermal energy is about 4x10-21 joules.
+This is going to be n=235 and this is the zero of energy.
+This energy difference here is about 4 times 10 to the minus 23 joules.
+Whereas, at room temperature, we will just talk about the thermal energy, is about 4 times 10 to the minus 21 joules.